-- b.
-Check the upload of .ndi.gz files from their staging folder: - On Windows, check \$(CommonAppDataFolder)\ManageSoft Corp\ManageSoft\Common\ Uploads\Inventories - On UNIX-like platforms, check /var/opt/managesoft/uploads/Inventories uploads, continue with the next step, looking for problems reported in the log file(s).
+- On Windows, check \$(CommonAppDataFolder)\ManageSoft Corp\ManageSoft\Common\ Uploads\Inventories - On UNIX-like platforms, check /var/opt/managesoft/uploads/Inventories

+The presence of a .ndi.gz file here also means that the first stage of upload is failing.
+For failing uploads, continue with the next step, looking for problems reported in the log file(s).
 On the other hand, if both the Discovery and Inventories folders are empty, this indicates that the first stage of upload (to a selected inventory beacon) has succeeded; and if there is an upload problem, it may be further upstream.
 You also need to review the log files on this device (details in the next step), but in this case looking to identify the inventory beacon selected for the inventory upload, so that you can follow the chain.